vladbph/cymatix-doc/README.md

     ASK_TO_CONFIRM = Your order is {?t_cnt} {t_size} {t_kind} pizza with {t_toppings} to \
                      be delivered to {t_address}.
 Would you like to go ahead with the order?
 ```
 The training set for 'Bot' layer is self-explanatory.
 Generate ___ASK_KIND___ prompt to user if ___t_kind___ slot is missing and so on.
 Valid question at this point is: Do I need to create training layer for such simple task?
-The answer is NO. Alternatively, you can use [.gates](#gates-section-script) section described before to 'script' the same logic, thus skipping training altogether for this type of deduction.
+The answer is NO. Alternatively, you can use [.gate](#gate-section-script) section described before to 'script' the same logic, thus skipping training altogether for this type of deduction.

 ## Pizza project Final Deduction
 Let's review utterance transformation going though all layers of the 'Pizza2' project: